 - The fabric has tears or runs or has become thinner and worn out in certain areas.

-Taking proper care of your compression socks will lengthen their life and ensure that you get the full benefits of compression therapy.
+We hope this guide was helpful on how to wash compression stockings.
+Taking proper care of your compression socks will lengthen its life and ensure you get the full benefits of compression therapy.
 Follow these steps to keep your compression garments and support stockings in top-notch shape.